 Mani-pedis.
 Facials.
 Massages.
 They’re all great for your soul (especially when you splurge on the nail art), but some spa treatments are good for your health, too.
-Steam rooms aren’t just über-relaxing—they actually have a ton of surprising benefits.
+Steam rooms aren’t just über-relaxing—there are also a ton of steam room benefits.

-Ready to get sweaty?
-Here are five ways a steam room might benefit your health.
+Ready to get sweaty (for your health)?
+Here are seven steam room benefits.

 1. Eliminates blackheads